 sudo apt-get remove --purge openjdk*

-Step 2.
-Add the webupd8team Java PPA repository in your system.
+Step 3.
+Add the webupd8team Java PPA repository to your system.

 sudo add-apt-repository -y ppa:webupd8team/java

 Step 4.
 Install Java JDK 8 on Ubuntu 14.04.

 After added the PPA, run commands below one by one to install Java JDK 8:

 sudo apt-get update sudo aptitude -y install oracle-java8-installer